eetay/samanage-widget-kit/README.md

 ## Development

-- start your rails server
+- (Local rails server) start your rails server
+- Start the widget dev server:
 ```sh
 yarn dev
 ```

-- goto Samanage Helpdesk in your browser and checkout your widget by opening a incident page
+- Goto Samanage Helpdesk in your browser and checkout your widget by opening a incident page
-- edit ./index.js and/or imported code to modify widget; changes should apply immediatly in browser
+- Edit ./index.js and other code to modify the widget; changes should apply immediatly in browser

 ## Submit widget for review
 ```sh